coder/docs/setup/updating.md

 1. Run `helm uninstall`.
 This will uninstall all Coder-related services on the cluster (though it preserves the namespaces).
-It will not delete user environments or their associated volumes.
+It will not delete user workspaces or their associated volumes.

-   > `helm uninstall` will delete the timescale instance internal to the
+   > `helm uninstall` will delete the timescale instance internal to the cluster
-   > cluster but *not* its associated volume, so all data will remain
+   > but _not_ its associated volume, so all data will remain intact.
+If you're
-   > intact.
-If you're using an external PostgreSQL database, this will not be
+   > using an external PostgreSQL database, this will not be affected.
-   > affected.

    ```console
    helm uninstall --namespace coder coder